 Biodiversity Conservation

 This special initiative was formed in support of wildlife conservation programs at the World Wildlife Fund (WWF) and environmental research and education at Duke.
-In 2020-2021, this initiative is supporting three Bass Connections project teams that are:
+In 2021-2022, this initiative is supporting six Bass Connections project teams that are:

-Duke University launched the Energy Access Project to develop new, collaborative ways to meet the energy needs of some of the world’s most disadvantaged communities, without exacerbating climate change.
-In 2020-2021, a Bass Connections project team is tackling this challenge by filling critical knowledge gaps on strategies for energy, water and agriculture in rural Ethiopia.
+Through a founding gift from Jim and M.A.
+Rogers, Duke University launched the Energy Access Project to develop new, collaborative ways to meet the energy needs of some of the world’s most disadvantaged communities, without exacerbating climate change.
+In partnership with Bass Connections, this initiative provides students the opportunity to build a sustainable energy future for all through participation in applied courses and year-long project teams.